simeononsecurity/simeononsecurity.ch/content/red-team-course/foundations-windows-internals-and-authentication/index.en.md

 | **NTLM hash** | `pth` | authenticate without plaintext |
 | **Realm naming** | `spawnas` / `make_token` | act as another account |

+> **Why it matters:** Where Windows keeps configuration and credentials decides where persistence lands and how you move.
+The HKCU pointer and unsalted NTLM are the two details which trip operators.

 ______

 ## Key Terms